 This report covers the fiscal years of 2018 for its extractive industries.

 The Mexico 2017 EITI Report covers the fiscal year 2017.

-This EITI Report covers Mongolia extractive sector in 2018.
-It was published in December 2019.
+This EITI Report covers Ukraine's extractive sector in 2017.
+The Report is available in English and Ukrainian.